This Is What Whales Are Betting On ON Semiconductor

-Someone with a lot of money to spend has taken a bearish stance on ON Semiconductor ON.
+A whale with a lot of money to spend has taken a noticeably bearish stance on ON Semiconductor.

+Looking at options history for ON Semiconductor ON we detected 25 strange trades.

 What's The Price Target?